A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Abstract

 \section{Abstract}

-Wallstrom's criticism of existing formulations of stochastic mechanics is that they fail to derive quantum theory because they require an ad hoc quantization condition on the postulated velocity potential, \emph{S}, in order to derive single-valued Schrödinger wave functions.
-We propose an answer to this criticism by modifying the Nelson-Yasue formulation of non-relativistic stochastic mechanics for a spinless particle with the following hypothesis: a spinless Nelson-Yasue particle of rest mass $m$ continuously undergoes a driven mean oscillation of constant `zitterbewegung' (\emph{zbw}) frequency, $\omega_{c}=\left(1/\hbar\right)mc^{2}$, in its mean rest frame.
-With this hypothesis we show that, in the mean lab frame, \emph{S} arises as the mean \emph{zbw} phase for an ensemble of such particles, satisfies the required quantization condition, and evolves in time by the Hamilton-Jacobi-Madelung equations.
-The paper begins by reviewing Nelson-Yasue stochastic mechanics and Wallstrom's criticism, after which we develop a classical model of a particle of rest mass \emph{m} constrained to undergo the hypothesized \emph{zbw} oscillation, with the purpose of making clear the physical assumptions of the \emph{zbw} model without the added complications of stochastic mechanics.
-We develop the classical model for the spinless one-particle case, without and with field interactions, and then carry out the analogous developments for the Nelson-Yasue version of this model.
-Using this `zitterbewegung stochastic mechanics' (ZSM), we readily derive the single-valued wave functions of non-relativistic quantum mechanics for a spinless particle in the analyzed cases.
-We also apply ZSM to the case of a central potential and show that it predicts angular momentum quantization.
-This paper sets the foundation for Part II, which will (primarily) work out the many-particle version of ZSM.
+Wallstrom's criticism of existing formulations of stochastic mechanics is that they fail to derive the empirical predictions of orthodox quantum mechanics because they require an ad hoc quantization condition on the postulated velocity potential, \emph{S}, in order to derive Schrödinger wave functions.
+We propose an answer to this criticism by modifying the Nelson-Yasue formulation of non-relativistic stochastic mechanics for a spinless particle with the following hypothesis: a spinless Nelson-Yasue particle of rest mass $m$ continuously undergoes a driven steady-state oscillation of `zitterbewegung' (\emph{zbw}) frequency, $\omega_{c}=\left(1/\hbar\right)mc^{2}$, in its instantaneous mean forward (and backward) translational rest frame.
+With this hypothesis we show that, in the lab frame, \emph{S} arises from imposing the constraint of conservative diffusions on the time-symmetrized steady-state phase of the \emph{zbw} particle, satisfies the required quantization condition, and evolves in time by the Hamilton-Jacobi-Madelung equations (when generalized to describe a statistical ensemble of \emph{zbw} particles).
+From the mathematical equivalence of Schrödinger's equation with the Hamilton-Jacobi-Madelung equations plus the quantization condition, Schrödinger wave functions for a spinless particle (in and excluding external fields) are thereby recovered.
+We also apply this `zitterbewegung stochastic mechanics' (ZSM) to the case of a central potential and show that it predicts angular momentum quantization.
+This paper sets the foundation for Part II, which will (primarily) work out the many-particle version of ZSM. {}

 {}